jubatus/website/source/en/quickstart.rst

 Other Environments
 ~~~~~~~~~~~~~~~~~~

-- MacOSX runs standalone mode even by using llvm-gcc, but not working in some compilers.
+- Mac OS X runs standalone mode even by using llvm-gcc.
 - Debian/GNU Linux runs all mode (I use).
 - Arch Linux runs standalone mode.
 - FreeBSD does not run, needs some fixed on pficommon.
-- CentOS 5.x is strongly discouraged.
-- We do not know anything about CentOS 6.x.
-- We are waiting for report in other *BSD systems and in Solaris.
+- We are waiting for report in other \*BSD systems and in Solaris.